stackitcloud/terraform-provider-stackit/CONTRIBUTION.md

 The provider resources and data sources for the STACKIT services are located under `stackit/services`.
 Inside `stackit` you can find several other useful packages such as `validate` and `testutil`.
 Examples of usage of the provider are located under the `examples` folder.

-We make use of the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider) to write the Terraform provider.
+We make use of the [Terraform Plugin Framework](https://developer.hashicorp.com/terraform/plugin/framework) to write the Terraform provider.
+[Here](https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-provider) you can find a tutorial on how to implement a provider using this framework.

 ### Implementing a new resource